TableLlama: Towards Open Large Generalist Models for Tables: Result Analysis

 \subsection{Ablation Study}

-To better understand how \texttt{TableInstruct} helps enhance model generalizability, we conduct an ablation study to show the transfer between individual datasets.
+To better understand how \texttt{TableInstruct} helps enhance the model's generalizability, we conduct an ablation study to show the transfer between individual datasets.

-\textit{The model trained on table-based question answering tasks\nop{\hs{you have to be precise.. in Table 1, previously you use table QA to refer to WikiSQL and WikiTQ..}} generalizes better than that trained on other tasks.} \nop{\hs{I think in this section, we should talk about the transfer performance between different task families (especially since earlier we mentioned `task families').
-It is not surprising that a model transfer better to different datasets under the same task (although it is still good to discuss this.) }}As Table \ref{tab:entire_ablation} shows, the model trained on HiTab can score more than 20 points on 7 out of 14 unseen datasets\nop{\hs{why is this? this is because those 7 datasets are similar to the training set, right, although they might not be the same task.}}, and that trained FeTaQA can score more than 10 points on 7 out of 14 unseen datasets, which can surpass models trained on the other 6 datasets individually by a large gain.
-We hypothesize that this is because these two table-based question answering tasks have general forms that can encourage models to gain general question answering ability, which is beneficial when transferring to other tasks or datasets, since instruction tuning requires models to answer the question in essence.
-However, the models that are individually trained on other tasks may have learned strong superficial regularities as their formats have unique characteristics that are specially designed for themselves.
+\textit{The model trained on table-based QA tasks\nop{\hs{you have to be precise.. in Table 1, previously you use table QA to refer to WikiSQL and WikiTQ..}} generalizes better than that trained on other tasks.} \nop{\hs{I think in this section, we should talk about the transfer performance between different task families (especially since earlier we mentioned `task families').
+It is not surprising that a model transfer better to different datasets under the same task (although it is still good to discuss this.) }}As Table \ref{tab:entire_ablation} shows, the model trained on HiTab scores more than 20 points on 7 out of 13 unseen datasets\nop{\hs{why is this? this is because those 7 datasets are similar to the training set, right, although they might not be the same task.}}, and that trained on FeTaQA scores more than 10 points on 7 out of 13 unseen datasets, which can surpass models trained on the other 6 datasets individually by a large gain.
+We hypothesize that the general forms of table-based QA tasks can encourage models to gain general QA ability, which is beneficial when transferring to other tasks or datasets, since instruction tuning requires models to answer the question in essence.
+However, the models that are individually trained on other tasks may have learned strong superficial regularities as their formats have unique characteristics specially designed for themselves.
 Therefore, when evaluating on other unseen datasets or tasks, the models are too obfuscated to generate the correct answer.